 He recommends talking to your physician about what pain you're feeling and where.
 If the disease is in the rectal area, it can be painful to defecate.
 But there are many options available that can alleviate, or at least reduce, the pain you may be feeling.

-The monkeypox vaccine also can act as a sort of treatment, he says, but only when someone receives it shortly after being exposed.
-"In monkeypox, the incubation period is longer," he explains.
-"So that means if you got a vaccine shortly after exposure — some people think within four days — it can impact and stop you from getting disease, even though you might have been exposed to an infection."
+The MPX vaccine also can act as a sort of treatment, he says, but only when someone receives it shortly after being exposed.
+“In MPX, the incubation period is longer,” he explains.
+“So that means if you got a vaccine shortly after exposure — some people think within four days — it can impact and stop you from getting disease, even though you might have been exposed to an infection.”

 "If you get the vaccine within 14 days of exposure, even though you might get the rash or disease, it will reduce your symptoms."

-Monkeypox is much less contagious than COVID and the way it spreads also is very different.
-SFDPH says this is “partly because people with monkeypox are generally thought to be contagious to people with whom they've had very close contact over a long period of time, and when they have symptoms like a rash.”
+MPX is much less contagious than COVID and the way it spreads also is very different.
+SFDPH says this is “partly because people with MPX are generally thought to be contagious to people with whom they’ve had very close contact over a long period of time, and when they have symptoms like a rash.”
 COVID, on the other hand, spreads through the air and can be spread even when people do not have COVID symptoms.

-However, UCSF's Chin-Hong affirms that it's completely possible to contract COVID-19 and monkeypox at the same time and adds that the impact that a double infection has on the body is still being studied.
+However, UCSF’s Chin-Hong affirms that it’s completely possible to contract COVID-19 and MPX at the same time and adds that the impact that a double infection has on the body is still being studied.

-Close, skin-to-skin contact with someone’s monkeypox rash
+Close, skin-to-skin contact with someone’s MPX rash

 Sharing eating utensils or cups